-The Reverse Hyper is a piece of exercise equipment that was designed and invented by powerlifter, strength coach, inventor, and author, Louie Simmons.
+The Reverse Hyper is a piece of exercise equipment that was designed and invented by powerlifter, strength coach, inventor and author, Louie Simmons.
 After breaking his back in 1973, surgeons wanted him to undergo a procedure that would fuse part of his spine and leave two vertebrae missing.
 In 1974, Louie invented the Reverse Hyperextension Machine after searching out alternative interventions and found that doing reverse hypers was the only exercise that did not cause any pain.
-Louie went on to have a very successful career in powerlifting and as a coach, leading himself and others to multiple world records in the squat, bench, and deadlift.
+Louie went on to have a very successful career in powerlifting and as a coach, setting multiple world records and leading others to similar records in the squat, bench and deadlift.
 It wasn’t until 1994 that there was an official patent on the Reverse Hyper machine, and as of 2016, there are now 5 different patented variations of the original machine.

 Reverse Hyper Quadruped Hip Extension

-The Reverse Hyper Quadruped Hip Extension utilizes the pendulum of the reverse hyper to take the hip joint, and more specifically, the muscles of the glutes through a very big range of motion.
-This motion with the pendulum will actually take the hip into hyperextension, making it a great exercise to target the upper and lower parts of the glutes.
-A big benefit to this exercise is that the load doesn’t need to be high to get a great contraction - making it a terrific finishing exercise to a hard lower body day.
+The Reverse Hyper Quadruped Hip Extension utilizes the pendulum of the reverse hyper to take the hip joint, and more specifically, the muscles of the glutes, through a very wide range of motion.
+This motion with the pendulum will actually take the hip into hyperextension, making it a powerful exercise to target the upper and lower parts of the glutes.
+A big benefit to this exercise is that the load doesn’t need to be high to produce a strong contraction— making it a terrific finishing exercise to a hard lower-body day.

 Reverse Hyper Rows